TerenceChew/face-recog-app-server/README.md

 Server for [Face Recog App Client](https://terencechew.github.io/face-recog-app-client/)

-This app is built to practice the use of Node & Express
+This app is built to practice the use of Node.js, Express and PostgreSQL

 ## To clone the app: